CCS & CCU CONGRESS

 Opening of the Congress and welcoming of guests

-✅ Current status and needs – an integrated industry voice on CCS and CCU
+Current status and needs – an integrated voice of the lime industry on CCS and CCU

 Discussion panel I